-- Meet with a Career Navigator to complete the Prerequisite Challenge Test form. - Pay \$25 fee for the Prerequisite Challenge Test at Treasury. - Take test in the Academic Success Center. - Receive test score; grade is pass or fail. - Students that fail must take the class at full cost, minus cost of the test.
+- Meet with a Career Navigator to complete the Prerequisite Challenge Test form. - Pay \$25 fee to take the Prerequisite Challenge Test to the Treasury. - Take test in the Academic Success Center. - Receive test score grade is pass or fail. - Students that fail must take the class at full cost, minus cost of the test.

-Note: Results don't effect GPA.
+Note: Results don't affect GPA.
 Prerequisites met by challenge tests aren't recorded on transcripts.